 Skip to content

 SimDeck streams live device video to the browser.
-Local sessions default to high quality.
+Local iOS sessions default to full-resolution 60 fps.
+Android emulator browser sessions default to software H.264 with the balanced profile capped at 960px on the long edge because the host reads and encodes emulator RGBA frames from the emulator gRPC screenshot stream.
 Remote or constrained sessions can trade detail for lower CPU and latency.

 The browser reports whether the page and stream canvas are foreground.
 When all known viewers are hidden or the last frame subscriber disconnects, the native session pauses encoder input and releases the active compression session.
 A visible viewer, explicit refresh, or stream reconnect asks for a fresh keyframe.